mautic/mautic-community-handbook/pages/03.community-portal/03.processes/docs.md

 1. Title of the proposal and person proposing
 2. Standard set of questions which the proposer answers
-3. Number of supports that are already existing and option to support the proposal
+3. Number of votes that are already existing and option to support the proposal
 4. Number of endorsements and comments and option to endorse
 5. Option to follow the proposal to receive updates
 6. A list of people, teams and groups who have already endorsed the proposal -  note that individuals can select to not be displayed publicly